Hesitant about taking the plunge and learning yoga?

-Most of all, it is important to understand where yoga came from and why this practise has become so popular in the West.
+Most importantly, understanding the history of yoga and why this practice has become so popular in the west is good to know.

-Yoga is one of the India's six main philosophic systems.
-It is a "darsana”, a specific way of looking at the world.
+One of India's 6 main philosophic systems, yoga is a "darsana", or specific way of perceiving the world.

 - Yoga sutra

 - Help you be present in the moment